 Aside from the TOEFL, graduate students may be required to take the GRE and GMAT for specific programs.
 Please contact your graduate departments.

 International students must be enrolled full-time (12 units per semester for undergraduates; 9 units per semester for graduates).
 Additional costs include books and other school supplies, medical insurance, housing, food, and miscellaneous expenses.
 Please find estimated yearly costs below.
-Students are required to prove the ability to pay these amount when applying to study at HSU.
+Students are required to prove the ability to pay these amount when applying to study at Humboldt.

 Visit the International English Language Institute (IELI) to learn about costs to study English.